Moutah/pokedex/docs/take-charge-of-your-discovery.md

 > 🟢 Validate the modal interaction with :
 > ```shell
-> npm run test -- -t="Discover dialog is plugged to service"
+> npm run test -- discover-dialog -t="is interactive"
 > ```

 ## 2. Sending the image